-And you may not be surprised to hear that online shopping has become a bigger and bigger piece of the Cyber Weekend pie in recent years, with Cyber Monday 2019 making history as the largest online shopping day of all time in the U.S.
+And you may not be surprised to hear that online shopping has become a bigger and bigger piece of the Cyber Weekend pie in recent years, with Cyber Monday 2020 making history as the largest online shopping day in U.S. history .

-But what does all that mean for Cyber Weekend -- Thanksgiving through Cyber Monday -- this year?
+What does that mean for Cyber Weekend — Thanksgiving through Cyber Monday — this year?